How Do Solar Panels Work?

 Solar panels capture the sun’s energy using photovoltaic cells.
 One solar panel is made up of many small solar photovoltaic cells.

-To find out how much solar panels cost in your area fill in the form above.
+To find out how much solar panels could cost for your home, fill in the form above.
 Our guide below provides an in-depth look at how solar panels work.

 In this guide: